Samagra-Development/X-Series/X1/Prerequisites.md

         ```
     5. Open you terminal and [navigate to the directory](https://www.macworld.com/article/221277/command-line-navigating-files-folders-mac-terminal.html) that you created.
 You can check the currently directory using either the `pwd` or `cd ,`.
     6. Create your own instance of PSQL using this command `docker-compose up -d`.
 You should be able to see and output like this on your terminal. #TODO: Insert Image.
+    7. Now open your Chrome and open the following url http://localhost:5001.
+Use the following key `2OWslm5aAjlTARU` to see your database.